 We recommend using one open-ended question per survey and always at the end so the audience can close with a personalized message.

-One thing you should avoid at all costs when building your survey questions is to add an opinion.
+One thing you should avoid at all costs when building your survey questions is adding an opinion.

 By opinionating your customer satisfaction survey questions, you are influencing your audience and potentially leading them to answer your surveys in a way that doesn’t reflect how they truly think.